Deutsche Bank shares soar but fail to offset European falls

 By Sudip Kar-Gupta and Lionel Laurent

-Deutsche was one of only two stocks in positive territory on the Frankfurt DAX index, which fell 1.2 percent to its lowest closing level since late February.
+Deutsche was one of only two stocks in positive territory on the Frankfurt DAX index, which was on track to hit its lowest closing level since late February.
 The index has fallen more than 10 percent from all-time highs hit in April.

 Traders and analysts expected the region's stock markets to make little progress in the near term, while Greece's debt talks with international creditors remained unresolved.
 Greek shares fell 2.7 percent.